 - Forward voicemails to email

 Imagine stepping into a conference and instead of switching from email, to audio, to a separate video platform like Skype, your communication system is an all-in-one business-wide hub where you can accomplish several things at once.
-Considering Americans’ attention spans are shorter than they once were in this informational age.
+Consider that Americans’ attention spans are shorter than they once were in this informational age.
 Additionally, more and more businesses have remote employees that they need to keep productive.
-The need to multi-task and remain productive at work is more important now than it once was.
+The need to multi-task and remain productive at work is more important now than ever.

 4. Cost Reduction

-As mentioned, since VoIP technology uses a company’s already-existing internet connection, it’s a more cost-efficient option right off the bat.
+As mentioned, since VoIP technology benefits business because it uses your already-existing internet connection, it’s a more cost-efficient option right off the bat.
 But switching to VoIP also means…

 - Avoid paying for long distance calling, since using local internet connection technically means all calls are local!

 - Forget worrying about the cost of upgrades, maintenance, or adding new lines.

 - Easily scale your VoIP system depending on your business’s needs, whenever.
 Instead of purchasing new equipment anytime your business hires or grows, the cloud-based system lets you easily configure new VoIP members using a web or app interface.

 - You lower your Total Cost of Ownership (TCO).
 The cost of entry (ie. cost of equipment and installation fees) with VoIP systems is much cheaper than with traditional phone lines.
 In fact, industry research shows that they cut monthly bills by at least half overall.